-The Department of English offers both major and minor programs, which allow students to choose either a literature or writing emphasis.
-Central to these programs is a belief that the close study of literature offers both great pleasure and intellectual challenge.
-Among the rewards inherent in the study of English is gaining a greater understanding of the power of literary language and thought, the rich diversity of literary traditions and the cultural contexts of literary production.
-Intellectually, students will mature as readers, thinkers and writers, able to engage in analysis and discussion, and to write with acuity and critical self-awareness.
-The literature emphasis provides a background in British and American literature and enables students to develop skills in research, writing, and advanced critical thinking.
-The writing emphasis combines a selection of courses from the literature emphasis and a concentration of courses designed to introduce students to problems and issues of language and writing and to develop skills in creative writing.
+The Department of English at the University of San Francisco offers both major and minor programs with a literature or writing concentration.
+Central to these programs is the belief that the close study of literature offers great pleasure, intellectual challenge and versatile training for a variety of careers.
+Our professors help students develop a greater understanding of the power of language and thought, the rich diversity of literary traditions and the cultural contexts of literary production.
+Students will mature as readers, thinkers and writers, be able to engage in analysis and discussion and write with acuity and critical self-awareness.